stylianosgeor/SQL-Compiler-Front-End-mySQLq-/README.md

 2. Bison (Parser): Takes the Tokens and evaluates them against the language's BNF grammar.
 It handles operator precedence (AND, OR, NOT) to avoid shift/reduce conflicts.
 3. C++ (Semantic Analyzer): Integrated directly into Bison actions.
 It manages state (Symbol Tables) to remember previously declared tables.
 Since `SELECT` columns are read before the `FROM` clause, they are stored in a temporary C++ vector and validated *after* the tables are known.

+The repository also includes a test sql file that is used to test for syntax errors/semantic errors.
 Getting Started

 Prerequisites: